julietday422/Tanzanian_Well_Status_Prediction/README.md

 "construction_year" was potentially interesting to see if age could be used to determine the likelihood of a well being functional or needing work.
 We recognized that we could not fully rely on this column alone to make a prediction without additional information regarding maintenance history and perhaps other factors.
 Also, this column had a significant number of rows with the year identified as 0.
 We dropped the rows with the value 0 from our final data set.
 We then used this column to create a new column called "construction_decades" to group wells by the decade in which they were dug/established.

-The 2 columns called "status_group" and "construction_year" were dropped from the dataframe that we used to generate our models.
+The 2 columns called "status_group" and "construction_year" were dropped from the dataframe that we used to generate our models since we now had two very similar/overlapping columns called  “sg_new” and “construction_decades” .

 ---
 ## Data Analysis